peiyao2017/Catl-GLM/README.md

 mse_est_detect
 ```

-# Data harmonization
+# 3. Data harmonization

-This section gives a reproducible example of data harmonization for transfer learning with microbiome data.
+This section gives a reproducible example of data harmonization for transfer learning with microbiome data and continuous outcome.
 To perform data harmonization using the CatlGLM package, all datasets must follow the same rule of variable names, and all missing values should be represented by "NA".
 The workflow includes:

 1. Generating artificial target and source microbiome datasets.
 2. Aligning target and source datasets by common variable names.